HumanCellAtlas/dcp-community/rfcs/text/0000-dss-metrics.md

 ## Detailed Design

-Introduce infrastructure (such as logging, instrumentation, offline log analytics, etc.) to measure the following DSS performance metrics:
+Introduce infrastructure (such as logging, instrumentation, offline log analytics, etc.) to measure the following DSS performance metrics in 3 categories:

-- Measure TTFB (time to first byte) along with any dimensions that affect checkout service behavior (file type, size, etc.), User Agent string, and other relevant request data.
+- *API performance metrics*: Measure TTFB (time to first byte) along with any dimensions that affect checkout service behavior (file type, size, etc.), User Agent string, and other relevant request data.
 Time to first byte is defined here as the time from the first request to access a bundle or file to the time of the first request that returns a pre-signed or direct object storage access URL.
 (This may require an opaque session identifier to be returned when serving responses with a Retry-After header.)

+  Units: seconds

-- Measure unrecoverable error rate, i.e. the rate of error that caused the client to stop trying and cause a client-side error to be raised.
+- *Error metrics*: Measure unrecoverable error rate, i.e. the rate of error that caused the client to stop trying and cause a client-side error to be raised.
 (This may require instrumentation in the HCA CLI.)

+  Units: rate (number of API requests raising ultimate error (rolled up with their retries) / total API requests)

-- Measure "all-in" cost per GB stored (the total cost of DSS services provided divided by the number of GB stored in each replica).
+- *Costing metrics*: Measure "all-in" cost per GB stored (the total cost of DSS services provided divided by the number of GB stored in each replica).
 (Other metrics or breakout categories could be needed here, such as breaking out and tracking transfer or subscription notification costs separately, but only if and when it is shown that such costs are a significant component of the overall cost footprint.)

+  Units: US$/GB

 Measure the above metrics on both AWS and GCP, separately and in composite.

-A blend of these metrics can be thought of as the key indicator for the Data Store to optimize.
+A blend of these metrics can be thought of as the key performance indicator (KPI) for the Data Store to optimize.
+More metrics can be added or changed in each category over time, provided that observability of the system is not reduced.

 ### Unresolved Questions